 - Training Course

-- UNISDR Office for Northeast Asia and Global Education and Training Institute for Disaster Risk Reduction at Incheon (UNISDR ONEA-GETI); United Nations Institute for Training and Research (UNITAR)
+- UN Office for Disaster Risk Reduction, Office in Incheon for Northeast Asia and Global Education and Training Institute for Disaster Risk Reduction (UNDRR ONEA-GETI); United Nations Institute for Training and Research (UNITAR)

 About the Course

 Over the past 20 years disasters have affected 4.4 billion people, caused USD 2 trillion of damage and killed 1.3 million people.
 Disasters have affected people living in developing countries and, in particular, the most vulnerable communities within these countries.

 Particularly in the context of increased urbanization, urban risk continues to rise.
 The vulnerability of cities to disasters is growing especially as poor people settle in high-risk urban areas.
 Unfortunately, the planning and development of cities has given little consideration to the consequences of hazards such as earthquakes, hydro-meteorological risks and others.
 The implication of this reality is the need for countries to focus on creating a safer world for urban dwellers and developing a series of innovative approaches to build resilience.

 On the basis of these needs, UNITAR, in partnership with UNISDR’s Global Education and Training Institute (ONEA-GETI), has developed the e-learning course Urban Risk Reduction: Developing and Implementing Resilience Action Plans for Cities.

 This e-Learning course aims to strengthen the capacities of government officials, especially those at the local level, and disaster management professionals to design and implement plans and programmes that reduce disaster risk and enhance resilience.